Mandatory Sexual Violence Awareness and Prevention Training

-A number of in-person group-training sessions are being offered by the Sexual Assault Resource Centre (SARC).
+A number of online group-training sessions are being offered by the Sexual Assault Resource Centre (SARC).
 Registration is required.
 Send an email to firstname.lastname@example.org for schedule or registration information.

 Sexual violence awareness and prevention training is a legal requirement as outlined by Bill 151.
 As a result, all Concordia faculty, staff and students must complete the training.

 Cases of faculty and staff who do not comply with this mandatory requirement will be addressed through the respective collective or employment agreement or policy.